-The 2013 Pediatric Translational Research Workshop will take place on October 14-18, 2013.
-Participants will be required to take part in the entire duration of the program, including pre- and post-assessment exams, and to abide by all guidelines and policies of The Children's Hospital of Philadelphia.
+The 2014 Pediatric Translational Research Workshop will take place on October 6-10, 2014.
+Participants will be required to take part in the entire duration of the program and to abide by all guidelines and policies of The Children's Hospital of Philadelphia.
 Each 8-9 hour day will be rooted in a specific theme that will introduce participants to various areas in pediatric translational research.

 For more information and general questions, please contact the CHOP Office of Postdoctoral Affairs at email@example.com.

 The Pediatric Translational Research Workshop for Basic Scientists is designed to provide participants with a fundamental understanding of translational research.
-The descriptions below will provide you with a better idea of what to expect as a workshop attendee.
-Please note that each day will include continental breakfast, lunch, and a networking dinner (e.g., reception, off-site meal, etc.).
+Please visit this page in the near future to learn more about what to expect as a 2014 workshop attendee.
+Please note that each day will include breakfast and lunch.
+Select evenings will also include networking dinners (e.g., receptions, off-site meals, etc.).

 Monday, October 14, 2013 - What is Translational Research?